-The interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The unaudited interim consolidated financial statements ("interim consolidated financial statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

 These interim consolidated financial statements are presented in United States dollars ("USD"), which is also the Company's functional currency.